wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 - **Do you want to create a configurable or static tab?**: Configurable
 - **What scopes do you intend to use for your tab?**: In a Team
 - **Do you require Azure AD Single-Sign-On support for the tab?** No
-- **Do you want this tab to be available in SharePoint Online?**: Yes
+- **Do you want this tab to be available in SharePoint Online?**: No
-- **How do you want your tab to be available in SharePoint?**: As a full-page application, as a web part

 After you answer the generator's questions, the generator creates the scaffolding for the project.
 The generator then runs `npm install` that downloads all the dependencies required by the project.